wonbyte/rating-stencil-component/readme.md

 # Stencil JS

 ## About
-It is a building tool that allows you to use a high-level abstraction to define your UI components and to generate pure JavaScript code implementing standard-based Web Components.
+A building tool that allows you to use a high-level abstraction to define your UI components and to generate pure JavaScript code implementing standard-based Web Components.
 The compiled code runs in all major browsers since Stencil uses a small polyfill only on browsers that lack some needed features.

 ## Demo Rating Component
 UI component allowing the user to provide their feedback about a product, an article or whatever by assigning a number of stars.